higbie/obsidian/source/content/organizations/AFL-CIO.md

 **Associated People:** [[Linda Chavez-Thompson]], [[John Sweeney]], [[Richard Trumka]]

-**Associated Events:** Supporting Workers at the New Otani,Rally to Protect Daily Overtime,Right To Organize Workshop,"Labor in the Pulpit, 2nd Baptist"
+**Associated Events:** Supporting Workers at the New Otani,Rally to Protect Daily Overtime,Right To Organize Workshop,Labor in the Pulpit